redruin1/factorio-draftsman/docs/source/reference/data/signals.rst

 .. py:data:: raw

-    A ``dict`` of all signals where the key is the name of the signal and the value is the type of the signal.
+    An ``OrderedDict`` of all signals extracted from ``data.raw``, sorted by the signal processing order.
+    The signal processing order is the sorted virtual signals, followed by the sorted fluid signals, followed by all the sorted item signals.
+    The order of signals in ``signals.raw`` can be considered equivalent to ``signals.virtual + signals.fluid + signals.item``.
+    The exact format of the data depends on what type of item/fluid/signal is being queried.
+    Allows the user to iterate over all signals in order, and query specific properties about them, such as their order string for custom sorting orders.
+    Order and content are dependent on loaded mods.

     :example: